 One should ensure that they have complete records and treatment history before commencing the application.
 Having complete medical evidence and records demonstrating your mental disability increases the chances of being approved.
 When you do not have complete records, your application may take a long time and there is a chance it could be denied for lack of documentation.

 Lack of records or an incomplete application are two common mistakes many applicants make.
 Therefore, it is helpful to ensure that you have all details and documents with you before starting the process.
 You can start the process online or you can visit the Social Security Office.

 You should first try to meet the medical listing criteria to get approved for SSDI.
 To get SSI for BPD, you must also provide documentation of your financial limitations.
 If you have resources or can continue to earn a living, the chances of being approved are low.
 You should ensure that your overall income falls within limits to get approved for SSI disability benefits.

-To ease the legal process, you can consult with a Social Security Disability Lawyer to discuss your concerns.
+To ease the legal process, you can consult with a San Antonio Social Security Disability Lawyer to discuss your concerns.
 They will assist you in the best possible way and explain how to substantiate your claim for benefits.
-Khattar Law, PC is a premiere law firm providing extensive legal assistance for all types of SSDI and SSI claims.